girishmanyam/cucumber-jvm-java-maven-parallel-picocontainer-selenium-webdriver-pagefactory-skeleton/README.md

 Driver executable locations are currently hardcoded in the browser classes in the `automation.ui` packages.
 Hack as necessary.

+### Service Testing (REST and friends...)

+We are using [REST-assured](https://github.com/rest-assured/rest-assured) as our client of choice.
+It exposes a nice [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for testing REST like services, meaning more time spent thinking about the problem and less about boilerplate code.
+Note REST-assured is happy working with both JSON and XML (and therefore also HTML).

+If you want to TDD your service test classes with a fake service running over http then [Wiremock](https://github.com/tomakehurst/wiremock) is your friend.
+The included [examples](src/test/java/unit/BBCServiceTest.java) illustrate how this can be achieved.

 ## Project status